threatcode/tcboxer/man/kaboxer.1.md

 time to read any message displayed or so that applications started in the after\_run hook are not immediately closed).
 In case several versions of the app are installed, the **--version** *VERSION* option can be used to select which one to actually run.
-The *EXECUTABLE* parameter can be used to pass extra arguments to the application.
+The *ARGUMENTS* parameter can be used to pass extra arguments to the application.

 **kaboxer start** is an alias for **kaboxer run**.